 L.E.G.I.O.N. #60 (Nov.
 1993)

-Iris Allen returns from the 30th Century with grandchild Bart (Impulse, 1st app.).
-1st app. of Iris and Barry's twin children, Don & Dawn Allen (the Tornado Twins) NOTES: Don is Impulse's father.
+Iris Allen returns from the 30th Century with grandchild Bart (Impulse, first app.).
+First app. of Iris and Barry's twin children, Don & Dawn Allen (the Tornado Twins) NOTES: Don is Impulse's father.
 Dawn is XS's mother.

 Phase meets an Ultra Boy from another reality.
-NOTE: It is suggested (in Legion v.4 #105) that this Ultra Boy was from pocket universe created by the Time Trapper.
+NOTE: It is suggested (in Legion vol. 4 #105) that this Ultra Boy was from pocket universe created by the Time Trapper.

 Brainiac 5 successfully travels to the 20th Century, appearing at the opening of Warriors.

 Valor comes to earth, amnesiac from lead poisoning, and is found by the crime lord Gamboli (sometime before Superboy #18).
 Gamboli uses Valor (called Champion) to attack Superboy.
 Valor's ship, Babbage, arrives and reveals Champion's true identity to Superboy and Knockout, who help Valor escape lead poisoning by projecting him into the "Stasis Zone."
 Babbage is destroyed.
 NOTE: This event can no longer exist on Earth-247 because the history of Lar Gand was changed.

 Future Tense 1: The Legionnaires' first visit to the 20th Century; they seek Superboy's help to rescue Valor.
 They bring Superboy with them to the 30th century.
 NOTE: This was the Reboot Legion's first visit to the past.
 Per post-Infinite Crisis continuity, they do not realize they are crossing over to Earth-0.